ouchxp/homebrew-nodenv/README.md

-This formula is not a part of [homebrew-nodenv](https://github.com/nodenv/homebrew-nodenv)
+This formula is now a part of [homebrew-nodenv](https://github.com/nodenv/homebrew-nodenv)

 # Homebrew-nodenv